After the Death

 Once the final goodbyes and death have occurred, it is time to conduct the funeral ritual and handle the person's estate and last wishes.

-In cases of sudden death where a cause is not immediately known, or if there is suspicion that the cause might have been unnatural, the medical examiner or coroner has the state appointed power to mandate an autopsy.
+In cases of a sudden death where a cause is not immediately known, or if there is suspicion that the cause might have been unnatural, the medical examiner or coroner has the state appointed power to mandate an autopsy.
 In such instances, the family is not able to decline the procedure.

 Notifying Others of the Death